Rayferrufino/Rayferrufino.github.io/_posts/2020-12-27-Threat Hunting Report.md

 ---
 layout: post
-title:  "Threat Hunting Report" description : The following are examples of how we perform Threat Hunting reperst for our clients.
+title:  "Threat Hunting Report" description : The following are examples of how we perform Threat Hunting reporst for our clients.
 tags: Threat-Hunting, IOC, any-run, virus-total, hash, powershell
 ---